apollographql/apollo-server/docs/source/testing/testing.md

 In addition to `query`, the first argument to `executeOperation` can take `operationName`, `variables`, `extensions`, and `http` keys.

 Note that errors in parsing, validating, and executing your operation are returned in the `errors` field of the result (just like in a GraphQL response) rather than thrown.

+You don't have to call [`start`](../../api/apollo-server/#start) before calling `executeOperation`; it will be called automatically for you if it has not been called, and any startup errors will be thrown.

 ## End-to-end testing